soudeepd/soudeepd.github.io/pages/research.md

 - Sen, S., **Deb, S.** A new classification method for multivariate time series data.
 Manuscript in preparation.
 To be presented in an invited talk at the 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), to be held in London, UK.
 Earlier presented in 2021 Australian and New Zealand Statistical Conference (virtual).

 - Chattopadhyay, A., **Deb, S.** A spatio-temporal model for binary data.
+Manuscript in preparation.
 Accepted for a poster presentation at the Applied Statistics Conference 2021 (virtual).

 - Karmakar, S., **Deb, S.** Testing separability in the covariance structure of spatio-temporal data.
 In preparation.